-There are many things can cause numbness and tingling in your arm such as falling asleep on your arm or placing your arm in a prolonged position.
-In worst case scenarios, the tingling in arm could be a disease such as multiple sclerosis, diabetes, carpal tunnel or even a condition that could be happening from the neck.
+Many things can cause numbness and tingle in your arm, such as falling asleep on your arm or placing your arm in a prolonged position.
+In worst-case scenarios, the tingling in the arm could be a disease such as multiple sclerosis, diabetes, carpal tunnel, or even a condition that could be happening from the neck.

-Most people usually can figure out what happened when this condition begins.
-Most people can contribute to tingling in the arm to sitting or placing their arm in a funny or even prolonged position that usually goes away after repositioning the arm.
+Most people can usually figure out what happened when this condition begins.
+Most people contribute the tingling in the arm to sitting or placing their arm in a funny or even prolonged position that usually goes away after repositioning the arm.

-In other cases that cause tingling in the arm can be from deficiencies/conditions in the body that usually occur in acute as well as chronic conditions.
-Acute conditions such as an insect bite to abnormal level of vitamin B-12, potassium, calcium, or sodium in the body.
+In other cases that cause tingling in the arm can be from deficiencies/conditions in the body that usually occur in acute and chronic conditions.
+Acute conditions such as an insect bite to abnormal levels of vitamin B-12, potassium, calcium, or sodium in the body.

-Chronic conditions in the body that can contribute to tingling in the arm can be a specific injury can produce tingling, such as an injured nerve in your neck or a herniated disc in your cervical spine.
+Chronic conditions in the body that can contribute to tingling in the arm can be a specific injury that can produce tinglings, such as an injured nerve in your neck or a herniated disc in your cervical spine.
 Placing pressure on a nerve is usually the culprit.
-Carpal tunnel syndrome, scar tissue, enlarged blood vessels, infection, or even a tumor can all place pressure on a nerve.
-Some diseases can produce tingling as a symptom such as diabetes, neuropathy, Raynaud’s phenomenon, or a stroke.
+Carpal tunnel syndrome, scar tissue, enlarged blood vessels, infection, or even a tumor can pressure a nerve.
+Some diseases can produce tingling as a symptom, such as diabetes, neuropathy, Raynaud’s phenomenon, or a stroke.

 Physical Therapy treatment for tingling in the arm

 There are many reasons why you might be getting a tingling sensation in your arm.
 You have multiple nerves that exit from your cervical spine and travel the entire length of your neck down to the arm.
-At any point along that nerve, you might experience compression of your nerve which will cause the tingling sensation in the arm.
+You might experience compression of your nerve at any point along that nerve, which will cause a tingling sensation in the arm.

-After seeing your MD, your MD might prescribe a bout of physical therapy if they feel it can be treated with physical therapy.
-Physical therapy treatments may include trigger point/pressure point releases to help decrease muscle tightness or muscle spasms.
-A course of modalities such as the use of hot packs, cold packs, ultrasound, medical laser, cervical traction or manual therapy will help with decreasing tingling in the arm.
+After seeing your doctor, they might prescribe a bout of physical therapy if they feel it can be treated with physical therapy.
+Physical therapy treatments may include trigger point/pressure point releases to decrease muscle tightness or muscle spasms.
+A course of modalities such as hot packs, cold packs, ultrasound, medical laser, cervical traction, or manual therapy will decrease tingling in the arm.